Ayinde Ubaka: Professional career

-Europe

-After going undrafted in the 2007 NBA draft, Ubaka joined the Charlotte Bobcats for the 2007 NBA Summer League.
-He later signed with Śląsk Wrocław of Poland but left after pre-season.
-In November 2007, he signed with Czarni Słupsk but managed just two games for the club before moving to Germany and joining Skyliners Frankfurt on a two-month contract.
-In January 2008, he left Skyliners after appearing in 11 games and signed with the Antwerp Giants for the rest of the season.
+After going undrafted in the 2007 NBA draft, Ubaka played for the Charlotte Bobcats in the NBA Summer League.
+He had a two-game stint in Poland with Czarni Słupsk in November 2007 before joining German team Skyliners Frankfurt on a two-month contract.
+He left Skyliners in January 2008 and signed with Belgian team Antwerp Giants for the rest of the season.

-In July 2008, Ubaka joined the Golden State Warriors for the 2008 NBA Summer League.
-On November 6, 2008, he was allocated to the Anaheim Arsenal of the NBA Development League.
-On January 2, 2009, he was waived by the Arsenal.
-Ubaka played 12 games for the Arsenal where he averaged 3.2 points and 1.1 rebounds in a reserve role.
-On February 20, 2009, he signed with Phantoms Braunschweig of Germany for the rest of the season.
+After playing for the Golden State Warriors in the 2008 NBA Summer League, Ubaka joined the Anaheim Arsenal of the NBA Development League in November 2008.
+He was waived by the Arsenal on January 2, 2009, after averaging 3.2 points in 12 games.
+On February 20, 2009, he signed with German team Phantoms Braunschweig for the rest of the season.

-Australia

-In August 2009, Ubaka signed with the Gold Coast Blaze for the 2009–10 NBL season.
-In 22 games for the Blaze, he averaged 16.3 points, 2.6 rebounds and 4.2 assists per game.
+In August 2009, Ubaka signed with the Gold Coast Blaze in Australia for the 2009–10 NBL season.
+In 22 games, he averaged 16.3 points, 2.6 rebounds and 4.2 assists per game.
+He was named to the All-NBL Second Team.